-Name of Program

-Other
+1

-If courses are not offered as a program, skip to page 2.
+ot offered as a program, skip to page

-I = Introduced R = Reinforced E = Emphasized
+R = Reinforced E = Emphasize

 List course alpha and no.

-Student Learning Outcomes - Program Level •

-Upon successful completion of this program, students will be able to:
+g Outcome- Program Level l completion of this program, students will be able t

-1.

-2.

-3.

-4.

-5.

-J.

-l l l l l

-Institutional Learning Outcomes (ILOs) \Secondary Programs do not have to map to ILOs.
+Institutional Learning Outcomes (ILOs) Secondary Programs do not have to map to ILOs.

-Name of Program Other I = Introduced R = Reinforced E = Emphasized List course alpha and no. Guam Community College students will acquire the highest quality education and job training that promotes workforce development and empowers them to serve as dynamic leaders within the local and international community.
-Students will demonstrate: 1.
-Use of acquired skills in effective communication, and quantitative analysis with proper application of technology.
-2. Ability to access, assimilate and use information ethically and legally.
-3. $\mathbf{M}$ astery of critical thinking and problem-solving techniques.
-4. Collaborative skills that develop professionalism, integrity, respect, and fairness.
-5. Civic responsibility that fosters respect and understanding of ethical, social, cultural, and environmental issues locally and globally.
+R = Reinforced E = Emphasize List course alpha and no. nity College students will acquire the highes amic leaders within the local and international - - ote s wo orkforce develo pment a and er uired skills in effective communication, and analysis with proper application of ccess, assimilate and use information ethically an critical thinking and proble-solving techniques. we skills that develop professionalismintegrity, rness. nsibilitthat fosters respect and understanding of cultural, and environmental issues locally and